EU, EEA and Swiss citizens can live and work in Germany without restrictions, but will need to register with the local German authorities.

 - A guide to German citizenship and permanent visas

-Note: The information given here is for guidance only and you should seek specific advice from the German embassy or consulate in your home country.
+This information is for guidance only and you should seek specific advice from the German embassy or consulate in your home country regarding your individual situation.